-• Click to filter the recordings.From: Show recordings done after a certain point in time.To: Show recordings up until a certain point in time.Source (i) : Show recordings based on source.
+Click to filter the recordings.From: Show recordings done after a certain point in time.To: Show recordings up until a certain point in time.Source : Show recordings based on source.
 The source refers to the sensor.Event: Show recordings based on events.Storage: Show recordings based on storage type.

-Ongoing recordings: Show all ongoing recordings on the device.

-Start a recording on the device.

-Choose which

-storage device to save to.
-Stop a recording on the device.Triggered recordings will end when manually stopped or when the device is shut down.Continuous recordings will continue until manually stopped.
+Ongoing recordings : Show all ongoing recordings on the device. • Start a recording on the device. • Choose which Ongoing recordings: Show all ongoing recordings on the device.
+Start a recording on the device. storage device to save to.
+Stop a recording on the device.
+Triggered recordings will end when manually stopped or when the device is shut down.
+Continuous recordings will continue until manually stopped.
 Even if the device is shut down, the recording will continue when the device starts up again.

-recording.Set export range: If you only want to export part of the re Show or hide information and options ecording, enter a time span.
-Note that if y based on the device's time zone.Encrypt: S ou work in a password for exported record record record recording.
-Export: Export the lings.
-It will not be possible to open the whole or a part of the recording. exported file without the password.
-Click to delete a
+Play the recording.
+Stop playing the recording.
+Show or hide information and options about the recording.Set export range: If you only want to export part of the recording, enter a time span.
+Note that if you work in a different time zone than the location of the device, the time span is based on the device's time zone.Encrypt: Select to set a password for exported recordings.
+It will not be possible to open the exported file without the password.
+Click to delete a recording.
+Export: Export the whole or a part of the recording.